Headline Shooter: Plot

-Bill Allen (William Gargan) and his friend, Mike (Wallace Ford) are newsreel photographers who have a friendly rivalry, each willing to do whatever it takes to get the better footage of a story.
+Bill Allen and his friend, Mike are newsreel photographers who have a friendly rivalry, each willing to do whatever it takes to get the better footage of a story.
 When covering a beauty contest, Bill plans to rig the results by bribing the judges, thus enabling him to get the scoop on his rival cameramen, and already have pictures of the winner.
-While covering the event, he meets a reporter, Jane Mallory (Frances Dee), who is a straight arrow, in contrast to the loose women that Bill seems to attract.
+While covering the event, he meets a reporter, Jane Mallory, who is a straight arrow, in contrast to the loose women that Bill seems to attract.
 A professional rivalry simmers between the two, and when they both cover an earthquake in California, Bill begins to fall for Jane.
-Jane rebuffs his advances, letting Bill know that she has a fiancé down in Mississippi, a banker by the name of Hal Caldwell (Ralph Bellamy).
+Jane rebuffs his advances, letting Bill know that she has a fiancé down in Mississippi, a banker by the name of Hal Caldwell.

 As time goes by, they continue to run into each other.
 Eventually, Jane begins to reciprocate Bill's affection, but his reputation as a womanizer makes her continue to resist.
 At one point, Bill is trying to get her to break off her engagement to Hal, and marry him instead, and just as she begins to weaken, he hears of a huge fire back in New York, and rushes off, leaving her in the lurch.
 After he leaves, Jane sends word to her boss that she is quitting, and heads down to Mississippi to marry Hal.